open-policy-agent/conftest/README.md

 Serverless configs or any other config files.

 Conftest uses the Rego language from [Open Policy Agent](https://www.openpolicyagent.org/) for writing the assertions.
-You can read more about Rego in [How do I write policies](https://www.openpolicyagent.org/docs/how-do-i-write-policies.html) in the Open Policy Agent documentation.
+You can read more about Rego in the [Policy Language](https://www.openpolicyagent.org/docs/policy-language) section in the Open Policy Agent documentation.

 Here's a quick example.
 Save the following as `policy/deployment.rego`: